braze-inc/braze-docs/_docs/_hidden/private_betas/target_approvals.md

 ### Will anything automatically change when this feature is turned on?

-No. Once this feature is turned on, you must manually enter a volume threshold and select approvers to use the feature.
+No. After this feature is turned on, you must manually enter a volume threshold and select approvers to use the feature.

 ### Do I have to reconfigure my permissions to use this feature?